kiyoopoon/multiserver-bumper/README.md

 - How to host it?

 There is no trusted site that hosts self-bots.
 But you can use replit and uptime robot but it will not stay online always you will need to monitor it.
 You can use PolyNode but I don't have that much exprerience using it, so use at your own risk!
+I recommend using a vps.

 PolyNode - https://polynode.works/
+( PolyNode might be down sometimes, keep an eye on their discord server to get updates )

 ## discord.py-self error
 If you installed discord.py-self library using pip you git get an error saying `API down` so I recommend you installing it from the github repo.